 Measure for Measure contains a multitude of issues to dissect, as evidenced by the plot.
 While this play does not neatly fold into either tragedy or comedy, it does allow for a breadth of creativity to examine the multiplicity of humanity.
 Perhaps in that way, it’s one of Shakespeare’s more compelling works.
 Measure for Measure often goes unrecognized, but it’s importance is especially apt in this current political climate.
 How do we interact and rebel against power?
 How do we define justice broadly and does that waiver in certain circumstances?
 And through it all, how do we protect the ones we love most?
 These are epic questions, but Measure for Measure is a story of epic proportions.

-ArtsEmerson’s upcoming presentation of Measure for Measure travels to contemporary Russia with a critical eye of its society and politics.
+ArtsEmerson’s upcoming presentation of Measure for Measure sheds a critical eye on the policing of society by a corrupt government and politics.
 This production from Cheek by Jowl and and Pushkin Theatre asks these large questions, but it’s up to audiences to search for the answers.